mimimaohiem/KLTN/README.md

 **Find more information about RDRPOSTagger at its website:** [http://rdrpostagger.sourceforge.net/](http://rdrpostagger.sourceforge.net/)

-In addition, you might also find my new toolkit [jPTDP](https://github.com/datquocnguyen/jPTDP) interesting: [jPTDP - A Novel Neural Network Model for Joint POS Tagging and Dependency Parsing](https://github.com/datquocnguyen/jPTDP). jPTDP also provides pre-trained models for 40+ languages from UD v2.0.
+In addition, you might want to try my new toolkit [jPTDP](https://github.com/datquocnguyen/jPTDP) for joint POS tagging and dependency parsing. jPTDP also provides pre-trained models for 40+ languages from UD treebanks.